ifrederico/sublime-liveserverplus/README.md

-# LiveServerPlus for Sublime Text
+# Live Server Plus for Sublime Text

 A lightweight development server with WebSocket-based live reload and directory listings—all from within Sublime Text.